Development and Release Workflow

 - For each feature and hotfix release (e.g. 2.2.1.4 to 2.2.1.5), we will always release

-these 3 repos, even if there are no code changes in one of the repos - When we do a feature release (e.g. 2.2.1 to 2.2.2), releaes all repos (including chat-api, login-api, login-app, statistics, template-lib-api, messaging-service, webhooks, etc.) even if there are no code changes in any of the repos
+core,graphql,appthese 3 repos, even if there are no code changes in one of the repos - When we do a feature release (e.g. 2.2.1 to 2.2.2), releaes all repos (including chat-api, login-api, login-app, statistics, template-lib-api, messaging-service, webhooks, etc.) even if there are no code changes in any of the repos

 Example 1: